An Overview of the

 a) concerning things before unknown

-b) used of events by which things or states or persons hitherto withdrawn from view are
+b) used of events by which things or states or persons hitherto withdrawn from view are made visible to all

 3) manifestation, appearance

 This same word here translated “Revelation” occurs, in its substantive and verbal form, in numerous instances in the New Testament, and is variously rendered: Revelation (Rom 2:5), manifestation (Rom 8:9), appearing (I Peter 1:7), coming (I Cor.
 1:7) enlightening (Luke 2:32).
 According to Luke 12:2, there is nothing covered that shall not be revealed.
 It is therefore appropriately employed to express the manifestation of iniquity, in the last days, and the revelation or appearing of the Lord at His Second Coming.
 “The day of Christ shall not come except there be a falling away first, and that man of sin be revealed.”